metauto-ai/GPTSwarm/README.md

 See how to create a custom Agent and run a Swarm with it here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mczhuge/GPTSwarm/blob/main/notebooks/demo_custom_agent.ipynb).

-Watch the following Youtube video for an example of how to run the notebooks.
+Here is a Youtube video on how to run the demo notebooks:

 [<img src="assets/youtube_preview.png" width="75%">](https://www.youtube.com/watch?v=QOLQse5ZBV8&t=8s&ab_channel=GPTSwarm "Running swarm inference")